-You are expected to treat your instructor and all other participants in the course with courtesy and respect in all interactions (Zoom sessions, discussion board, emails).
+You are expected to treat your instructor and all other participants in the course with courtesy and respect in all interactions.
 Your comments to others should be factual, constructive, and free from harassing statements.
 You are encouraged to disagree with other students, but such disagreements need to be based upon facts and documentation (rather than prejudices and personalities).